 Table of Contents

-What is Form Health?
+Who is Form Health?

 Form Health is a telehealth startup that offers an innovative way to lose weight through a direct-to-consumer, medically supervised program.
 To kick things off, you’ll be virtually paired with a medical professional who conducts a comprehensive review of your medical history, past weight loss experience, and lifestyle.
 After this process, you’re given a set of scientifically-backed tools and guidelines specifically personalized for your weight loss journey.